leraroy/playwright-ts/README.md

 ### Install software and check out the project

-- Download and install Node.JS ( at least 10.X )
+- Download and install Node.JS
 - Install Visual Studio Code
 - Clone and checkout the github project
 - Go to the terminal and execute "npm install" command